inchworks/picinch/docs/updates.md

-# Updates
+# Software Updates
 To pull updated images with fault fixes from Docker Hub:
-1. `docker compose pull` to fetch updated images from Docker Hub, without suspending service during the transfer.
+1. `docker compose pull` to fetch updated software from Docker Hub, without suspending service during the transfer.
 1. `docker compose up -d --remove-orphans` to restart the service if there are updated images.
 1. `docker image prune` to remove obsolete images.